naschorr/auto-placer/README.md

 The coordinates define where the image will be created on the board.
 Specifically, they define the top-left corner of the image will be placed.

 With that said, there are two main ways of running it:
-- Executing a bookmarklet that you or someone else has made (ctrl-D > Edit > Paste the following in the URL box, then click on the resulting bookmark to run it)
+- Via a bookmarklet that you or someone else has made (like so)
 ```
 javascript:
 	/* Change these three lines */